 Maria is a Certified Practicing Speech Pathologist.
 She trained at La Trobe University in Melbourne, and has been a practicing clinician for many years.
 She has worked in Paediatrics in a number of settings as a Speech Pathologist, trainer and consultant.
 Maria has worked in Early Intervention organisations in Melbourne, Sydney, London and at The Royal Children’s Hospital in Mental Health and the hospital’s Communication Clinics.
 Maria has extensive experience in the administration of the Autism Diagnostic Observation Schedule (ADOS-2).
 She has also worked as a Supervising Clinician with Speech Pathology undergraduates and Master’s Students at La Trobe University’s Communication Clinic.
 Through her work at Aspect Sydney, Maria lectured post graduate students in Autism Spectrum Disorders (ASD) in Singapore.Her passion continues to be working closely with children aged 0- 15 years and their families providing individualised assessment and intervention programs.
 Her areas of expertise and interest are in ASD, speech and language disorders and delays.
 She has a variety of experience working with other health professionals, schools, kinders and child care centres.

 Lindsay is a Certified Practicing Speech Pathologist.
 She studied Speech, Language and Hearing Sciences and Linguistics at the University of Colorado, and received her Master's Degree from the University of Melbourne.
 Lindsay has experience working with children with speech and language delays in both early intervention and community health settings.
 She has a passion for working with children who stutter and specialises in the treatment of stuttering using the Lidcombe Program.
 Lindsay also has a great interest in working with children with Autism Spectrum Disorder, providing therapy alongside other allied health professions in social skills groups, and one-on-one with caregivers/teachers in order to help children reach their full communication potential.
-She is trained in the Hanen 'It Takes Two to Talk' program and Picture Exchange Communication System.
+She is trained in the Hanen 'It Takes Two to Talk' program, DIR Floortime, Picture Exchange Communication System and ADOS-2 certified.

 Lia is a Certified Practicing Speech Pathologist.
 She studied Health Sciences at Latrobe University, and received her Master's Degree in Speech Pathology from the University of Melbourne.
-Lia is trained in the Hanen 'More Than Words' program and the Picture Exchange Communication System (PECS).
+Lia is trained in the Hanen 'More Than Words' program, the Picture Exchange Communication System (PECS), DIR Floortime and is ADOS-2 certified.
 She has experience working with children with speech and language delays in both early intervention and school settings.
 Lia has experience in the assessment and intervention of speech & articulation, receptive & expressive language and social skills.
 Lia also has a great passion for working with children with Autism Spectrum Disorder.